nicocvn/cppreg/API.md

 // This call does perform a compile-time check for overflow and will not compile:
 PeripheralRegister::Frequency::write<0x111>();
 ```

-It strongly recommended to use the template version when the value is known at compile time.

 ## Shadow value: a workaround for write-only fields ##